-- Play a full and enthusiastic part in our Parish life. - Be a team builder.

-- Be a good and willing listener. - Bring life, enthusiasm and humour to our worship. - Have a strong and strategic view of mission and outreach, leading us where our strengths and opportunities are greatest. - Have a strong commitment to the pastoral care of the parish, especially of the older and more vulnerable in the church family. - Be an enthusiastic teacher guiding us as we make our journey in Faith. - Have a strong affinity with young people and young families. - Be fully committed to the development of the role of the Church in the wider local community. - Take an active and supportive role in the development of our church activities. - Be active in, and supportive of, our parish's role in the wider Deanery and Diocese.
+- Play a full and enthusiastic part in our Parish life. - Be a team builder. - Be a good and willing listener. - Bring life, enthusiasm and humour to our worship. - Be committed to our current style of worship whilst leading us towards innovations. - Have a strong and strategic view of mission and outreach, leading us where our strengths and opportunities are greatest. - Have a strong commitment to the pastoral care of the parish, especially of the older and more vulnerable in the church family. - Be an enthusiastic teacher guiding us as we make our journey in Faith. - Have a strong affinity with young people and young families. - Be fully committed to the development of the role of the Church in the wider local community. - Have a deep understanding of the role of music in worship and be committed to maintaining and developing our musical traditions at Holy Trinity. - Take an active and supportive role in the development of our church activities. - Be active in, and supportive of, our parish's role in the wider Deanery and Diocese. - Be an energetic, enthusiastic and imaginative priest who will lead us forward in the next phase of our spiritual life.